jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-1-information-leakage.md

  2. [Code flow redirection](unsafe-vulnerabilities-2-code-flow-redirection.md)
  3. [ROP and spawning a shell](unsafe-vulnerabilities-3-rop-and-spawning-a-shell.md)
  4. [SliceHeader literals](unsafe-vulnerabilities-4-sliceheader-literal.md)

+## What is this about?

+So why did I write this blog post?
+I am a computer science student at TU Darmstadt, Germany.
+I am currently writing my Master's thesis on an analysis of real-world usage patterns of the Go `unsafe` package.
+As part of the research, I look into actual use cases of `unsafe.Pointer` references in the biggest open source Go projects, analyze and categorize them, and identify potentially dangerous patterns and vulnerabilities.

+As a first step in finding out which usage patterns are dangerous, I created some artificial proof of concepts that demonstrate applications that are vulnerable due to a wrong use of `unsafe.Pointer`.
+While doing this, I figured this could be an interesting read or even short exercise for Go developers.

+So grab your favorite beverage, fire up your code editor of choice, and enjoy this little journey covering different types of vulnerabilities.
+We will look at the exact problem in the code and explain why it arises, and discuss possible means of introducing such a problem in the real world.

 ## Buffer overflows, part 1: the stack layout